A recurring subscription allows you to charge customers on a repeated schedule for products and services.

 - A Billing period field will appear.
 Click on the dropdown menu to select how often you want to charge your customers for this product — Once per day, Once per week, Once per 2 weeks, Once per month, Once per 3 months, Once per year:

 - Tick the Allow purchase without subscription box, so your customers can choose between one-time purchase and subscription.
 Otherwise, they can only buy a product with a subscription.
+The price will stay the same both for a one-time purchase and for the subscription.

 - Click Save.